interlay/interlay.github.io/docs/vault/guide.md

 ### Prometheus and Grafana

+!> **Note:** Monitoring with Prometheus is in beta stage and the interface is subject to change.
+[Check the Prometheus exporter endpoint](#querying-the-prometheus-exporter) to see the currently exposed metrics.

 Similar to how Substrate provides functionality for [monitoring Nodes](https://wiki.polkadot.network/docs/maintain-guides-how-to-monitor-your-node), Vault operators have the option to monitor their clients using [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).

 The Vault client exposes data such as collateralization, Bitcoin balance, CPU seconds, memory usage of your machine, and more.
 To monitor this data, Prometheus is used to collect metrics and Grafana for displaying them on a dashboard.